Eimear's Track Record

 NOTE:

 When I assumed the superintendent role in CUSD in 2017, our scores were among the highest in California when compared to similar districts.
-We continued to grow steadily, maintaining our position as one of the top performing districts in the state.
+We continued to grow steadily, as evidenced above, maintaining our position as one of the top performing districts in the state.
 In 2020, the California Dept. of Education suspended all state testing due to the Covid-19 pandemic.
-In 2021, school districts were given the option of administering a shortened version of the state SBAC assessment.
-Most districts opted not to administer this version and instead opted for district-created assessments.
-Clovis Unified decided on this option which enabled us to ensure every student was assessed and to establish accurate post-pandemic baseline data to inform our instructional strategies and intervention systems moving forward.

 Under my leadership team, the hard-working educators in Clovis Unified School District integrated new and innovative instructional strategies to ensure that every effort was made to support our CUSD students during the pandemic.
 This included both academic and emotional support.
 I am very proud of the SBAC scores that were attained by our students when we eventually administered the state assessments in 2022.
 These reflect the many interventions and systemic changes that were implemented during and after the pandemic.